Karumi/KataSuperHeroesCompose/README.md

 ![SuperHeroDetailActivityScreenshot][superHeroDetailActivityScreenshot]

 The application architecture, dependencies and configuration is ready to just start working with view models, Hilt as dependency injector and Jetpack Compose for the UI.
-In this project you'll find  ``Hilt`` configured to be able to replace production code with test doubles easily and Jetpack Compose Testing Tools to be able to interact with the application user interface.

 ## Tasks